 Read also: Should You Insulate Basement Ceiling?

-The same feature that makes spray foam suitable for storm and earthquake regions also makes it unsuitable for detaching.
-It holds wall materials together, allowing sound waves to pass through more readily—the wall structure, foam density, and wall coating all impact performance.
+The same feature that makes spray foam suitable for storm and earthquake regions also makes it less suitable for soundproofing.
+Its ability to hold wall materials together, including the crawl space ceiling and crawl space walls, allows sound waves to pass through more readily.

 To put your mind at ease about soundproofing spray foam for existing walls, consider how insulation affects the STC score of a 2″x4″ dividing wall with 1/2″ drywall along both surfaces and a starting STC of between 33 and 35.